sakresh/Shell-Scripts/README.md

-# Pagalnew - For Downloading all songs from a particular Album in Pagalnew Website
+# Songs - For Downloading all songs from a particular Album in Pagalnew Website

 ## Way to execute the script